apple patient

 Intel makes strange claims

-The results, according to Intel, show that compared to the M1, the chip is "over 30% faster overall, scoring nearly 3x faster in the online photo editing test," while "some features like PDF export" in Office 365 "are up to 2.3x faster."
-Intel's Handbrake tests also appear to forego hardware-based transcoding entirely on the M1, while it uses Intel's QuickSync hardware routines for the Windows tests.
-Despite Apple's focus on machine learning support in the M1, Intel is trying to hit back with the odd claim that its chip is 6x faster than the Apple M1 in the Topaz Labs tests.
-In the Premiere tests, Intel was reportedly 1.7x faster, while the Photoshop and Lightroom Classic tests, which relied on Rosetta 2 translation for compatibility, resulted in "nearly 1.5x faster" speeds on Intel.
+According to Intel, the results show that compared to the M1, the chip is "over 30% faster overall, performing nearly 3x faster in the online photo editing test," while "some features like PDF export" in Office 365 are "up to 2.3x faster."
+Intel's Handbrake tests also appear to completely forgo hardware-based transcoding on the M1, while it uses Intel's QuickSync hardware routines for the Windows tests.
+Despite Apple's focus on machine learning support in the M1, Intel is trying to hit back with the curious claim that its chip is 6x faster than the Apple M1 in the Topaz Labs tests.
+In the Premiere tests, Intel was reportedly 1.7x faster, while the Photoshop and Lightroom Classic tests, which relied on Rosetta 2 translation for compatibility, resulted in speeds "nearly 1.5x faster" on Intel.

 Intel benchmarks